EthicalSource/contributor-covenant-builder/CONTRIBUTING.md

 # Contributing

-Please feel free to submit pull requests or open issues to improve the language of this document or to provide additional [translations](https://www.contributor-covenant.org/translations).
+Please feel free to submit pull requests or open issues to improve the language of this document, [code contributions](#developers) to the website, design updates, or to provide additional [translations](https://www.contributor-covenant.org/translations).

 You should also check the [issues](https://github.com/EthicalSource/contributor_covenant/issues) for the latest discussions involving the current and future versions of the Contributor Covenant.

 If you're new to contributing to projects hosted on Github, or need a refresher, you may find [How to make your first pull request on GitHub](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) a useful resource.

+## Submitting an Issue or Feature Request

+If the issue or feature request you are submitting is not already listed in the [issues](https://github.com/EthicalSource/contributor_covenant/issues), please open a new issue using the **New Issue** button, and then selecting either the **🪲Bug Report** or **💡Feature Request** template.

 ## Adding a Project to the List of Adopters